kalamkitty/pands-project/README.md

 2. Summary of data : min, max, median, skew, mean, std of each variable ("how to calculate summary statistics pandas).
 Used pandas' math functions to do this, but the code looked repetitive.
 To represent the summary stats on a table (towardsdatascience), using pandas' decribe method, compile the summary stats and display on a table.
 Summary of stats over all and by iris class using groupby function. (activestate)

 3. For visual representation of data, there are Matplotlib, Seaborn and more (simplelilearn).
 Histogram of each variable, use matplotlib, showing the frequancy/distribution of a variable.
 Using w3 as base for my code.
 Histogram by class using seaborn (dataindependent).
 Step (element = "step") hard to read.
-Grouping data in python.
+According to jigsawacademy, Seaborn is used over Grouping data in python.
    Scatter plots, correlation between variables.
 Used plt.close to avoid overlapping plots.

+# Analysing dataset

+# Observtions

+- Summary of data

+- Correlation
+  0 indicate no relationship/correlation
+  1 indicate positive linear relationship
+  This table suggest

+- Histograms/Scatter plots